azimidev/podpoint/README.md

 > Note:
 > You need PHP v7.2.5+, MySQL v8.0+, composer and yarn v1.22+ installed in your unix-based machine. **I have not used Docker**.

-1. clone the repo `git clone git@github.com:hassanazimi/podpoint.git`
+1. Clone the repo `git clone git@github.com:hassanazimi/podpoint.git`
-2. Create a database `podpointapi` in MySQL
+2. Create a database called `podpointapi` or anything else in MySQL.
 3. Navigate to the app directory `cd podpoint` and open in in your text editor.
 4. In `.env.example` update these to match yours.